 Fairtrade and Fairmined

 Both of the Fairtrade and Fairmined standards include ensuring fair and safe working conditions for miners are upheld.
-This includes no child or forced labor, gender equality, systems put in place for health and safety including reducing and properly handling toxins used, responsible environmental management, freedom of association and collective action.
-They are also both Exclusively available from ASMOs
+This includes no child or forced labour, gender equality, systems put in place for health and safety including reducing and properly handling toxins used, responsible environmental management, freedom of association and collective action.
+They are also both

 - economic boost for miners and their families that would otherwise depend on precarious income, through fair wages and a premium to invest in the mining community